julianlconnor/Gravy/README.markdown

 Validation methods should return true or false.

 In the first gravy example, there is an object linked to the second attribute.
 In this case, the developer may want to call a custom success function for certain field(s).
+You may also tie validation methods directly into your gravy hash.

 ###### Pipe events to gravy..
 Lastly, the Gravy API has two methods: ```validate```, and ```validateAll```.